quicwg/base-drafts/draft-ietf-quic-transport.md

 senders to retain information about packets after they are declared lost.
-A sender can discard this information after a period of time elapses that adequately allows for reordering, such as a PTO ({{Section 6.2 of QUIC-RECOVERY}}), or on other events, such as reaching a memory limit.
+A sender can discard this information after a period of time elapses that adequately allows for reordering, such as a PTO ({{Section 6.2 of QUIC-RECOVERY}}), or based on other events, such as reaching a memory limit.

 Upon detecting losses, a sender MUST take appropriate congestion control action.
 The details of loss detection and congestion control are described in